ipfs/ipfs-docs/docs/concepts/ipni.md

     }
     ```

 ### Response explained

-This response returns multiple provider records, which inidcates that the data identified by this CID was found at multiple providers.
-For example, the first provider is specified by the followjng record:
+This response returns multiple provider records, which indicates that the data identified by this CID was found at multiple providers.
+For example, the first provider is specified by the following record:

 ```json
 {